Josh Green wins Hawaii's Democratic primary for governor

 Green developed a following during the COVID-19 pandemic for his explanations of infection rates and trends and hospital treatment capacity.

-The state’s largest unions have endorsed his candidacy, including the Hawaii Government Employees Association and the Hawaii State Teachers Association.
+The state’s largest unions endorsed his candidacy in the primary, including the Hawaii Government Employees Association and the Hawaii State Teachers Association.

+The race got heated when Kahele and Cayetano questioned income that Green received while lieutenant governor from a limited liability company called Green Health International LLC.
+Green, who has continued in his emergency room doctor side job while lieutenant governor, said the money was for work he performed as a physician.

+Kahele drew attention this year for his own side job as a Hawaiian Airlines pilot and his heavy use of proxy voting in Congress.
+Like everyone who has voted by proxy, he submitted a required letter attesting he was "unable to physically" vote at the Capitol.
+He cited "the ongoing public health emergency."

 Green was born in Kingston, New York, and grew up in Pittsburgh.
 He moved to Hawaii with the National Health Service Corps in 2000.

-Democratic U.S. Rep. Kaiali‘i Kahele’s decision to run for governor has opened up his congressional seat representing rural Oahu and the Neighbor Islands.
+Kahele’s decision to run for governor opened up his congressional seat representing rural Oahu and the Neighbor Islands.

 Former state Sen. Jill Tokuda beat state Rep. Patrick Pihana Branco for the Democratic nomination for that seat, Hawaii's 2nd Congressional District.